Varshitha713/first-contrib-placement/README.md

 ## 🧭 File Structure

 ```
+placement-resources/
+├── images/
+│   └── prjct-preview.png
+├── styles/
+│   └── style.css
 ├── index.html
-├── index.css
 ├── README.md
+├── contributing.md
 ├── LICENSE
-├── CONTRIBUTING.md
-└── ISSUE_TEMPLATE.md

 ```

 ## 🫶 Motivation

-This project was created as a part of my submission for **GirlScript Summer of Code 2025** as a Project Admin.
+This project was created as a part of my submission for **Social Summer of Code 2025** as a Project Admin.
 I wanted to build something that:

 * Helps fellow students
 * Teaches open source contribution basics